vikendu/find-wifi-hoggers/README.md

 # find-wifi-hoggers
 this is a python script to find IPs of all the people on your WiFi/Lan
+Shows the MAC id as well as the Manufacturer of the connected device.